syncfusion-content/maui-toolkit-docs/maui-toolkit/Polar-Charts/Getting-Started.md

 {% highlight C# %}

+// Create a new instance of SfPolarChart
 SfPolarChart chart = new SfPolarChart();

-CategoryAxis primaryAxis = new CategoryAxis();
+// Create a new CategoryAxis for the primary (radial) axis CategoryAxis primaryAxis = new CategoryAxis();
 chart.PrimaryAxis = primaryAxis;

-NumericalAxis secondaryAxis = new NumericalAxis();
+// Create a new NumericalAxis for the secondary (angular) axis NumericalAxis secondaryAxis = new NumericalAxis();
 chart.SecondaryAxis = secondaryAxis;

-this.Content = chart;
+// Set the chart as the content of the current view/page this.Content = chart;

 {% endhighlight %}